How To Set Up eCommerce on WordPress Multisite in Under 10 Minutes

 Create Your Own Premium Hosted Network of Stores

-If you activate WP E-commerce sitewide you will be able to build a community of networked stores, each with their own separate logins, products, payment gateways, and settings.
+If you activate eCommerce network-wide using Multisite, you will be able to build a community of networked stores, each with their own separate logins, products, payment gateways, and settings.
 With a little tweaking, you can use the main blog site as an aggregate of all of your stores with featured new products selected from among the stores in the same way that you might feature posts from different blogs.
-Combine this with paid membership and provide hosting and support, and you have a premium hosted store network website in operation.
-If you need support for this plugin, please contact Instinct on their free forums.
-The more WPMU users they hear from, the better this plugin will become for the WPMU environment.

 The possibilities from here on are endless.
 You can combine this with paid membership sites to run multivendor sites, build a hosting business providing eCommerce and support, or run your own premium hosted store network of sites.

 Finally, whether you plan to set up eCommerce sites for your clients or run multiple online stores yourself with Multisite, make sure to host with a company that not only specializes in WordPress, but is also experienced with hosting multisite networks of all sizes.